HankB/ZFSsupport/README.md

 * `/shapshots` directory on both local and remote PCs for storing snapshot dumps.
 * `pxz` (On Debian, Ubuntu `apt install pxz`)
-## Errata

-  1. It seems that when a lot of files are deleted locally, that results in a fairly large snapshot dump.
-  1. Any local changes to the remote system will result in an error receiving the dump.
-This can happen even if no operations are performed on the remote filesystem.
-(See second erratum.)